 Mobile Cranes

 Mobile cranes are used for various tasks within the container shipping and logistics sector, including loading and unloading containers from ships, lorries and railcars.
-These vehicle-mounted cranes consist of a telescopic boom and a cabin, mounted on rubber tyres.
+Vehicle-mounted cranes consist of a telescopic boom and a cabin mounted on rubber tyres.
 This provides them with the versatility of being driven from one location to another.
-Mobile cranes are best suited to small yards and can handle containers of various sizes.
+Mobile cranes are ideally suited to small yards and can handle containers of various sizes.
 They are flexible and can move in different directions, making them ideal for stacking containers in tight spaces.
-Because mobile cranes are versatile and can be repositioned, these cranes are also ideal for carrying out structural repairs, for construction and infrastructure tasks and for jobs that require flexibility.
+Mobile cranes versatility allows them to be easily repositioned, these types of cranes are also ideal for carrying out structural repairs, construction and infrastructure tasks and jobs that require flexibility.

 Floating Cranes

 Floating cranes are often used in ports and terminals to load and unload containers from ships.
-These cranes are mounted on a floating platform, which can be moved into position directly next to the ship.
+These shipping cranes are mounted on a floating platform, which can be moved into position directly next to the ship for ease of cargo transfer.
 Floating cranes are typically used for loading and unloading containers from ships that are too big to be moved using traditional cranes.
 They are also used in ship building and to assemble structures at sea, such as oil platforms and wind farms.

 Rail-Mounted Cranes